aws/aws-parallelcluster/docs/source/configuration.rst

 placement_group
 """""""""""""""
 Cluster placement group.
 The can be one of three values: NONE, DYNAMIC and an existing placement group name.
 When DYNAMIC is set, a unique placement group will be created as part of the cluster and deleted when the cluster is deleted.
+Note that when using a placement group only certain EC2 instance types are allowed to be used for the master and compute nodes.

 Defaults to NONE for the default template.
 More information on placement groups can be found `here <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html>`_::